Internet Safety for Teenagers in the 21st Century

 Common Internet Safety Practices

-Understanding the dangers of the internet is important, and you don’t have to worry about your child having a smartphone.
+Understanding the dangers of the Internet is important, and you don’t have to worry about your child having a smartphone.
 However, it’s crucial to teach your kids about Internet Safety.
 There are many sites to help you do this, but here are the most common things you should teach your kids.
 Tell them that you’ll monitor their activity and that you’ll block any websites that they visit.
-Explain that they should only talk to people they know and that they shouldn’t send any personal information online.
+Explain that they should only talk to people they know and not send personal information online.
 Make sure that they’re aware of the consequences of posting content online and that they should never reveal any personal information.

 Internet Safety Tips for Parents

-Parents should teach their children how to use the internet safely and responsibly.
+Parents should teach their children how to use the Internet safely and responsibly.
 Teens should learn about safe web browsing habits, such as not visiting adult-oriented websites or sending personal information via email.
 Parents should also teach their teens about online bullying.
 Teens should understand that cyberbullying is a serious problem and should know what to do if they experience this type of harassment.
-Parents should teach their children how to report online bullying.
-Parents should teach their children to be cautious when using social media sites.
+Parents should teach their children how to report online bullying and to be cautious when using social media sites.

 Internet Safety Tips for Students

-In this age, the internet is a virtual playground for kids.
-It’s a space where they can share their photos and videos and others online.
+In this age, the Internet is a virtual playground for kids.
+It’s a space where they can share their photos and videos with others online.
 But it can also be a space of great danger.
 While many kids know the risks of posting selfies online, others don’t think they might make themselves vulnerable to cyberbullying.
-The internet is a vital part of kids’ lives.
+The Internet is a vital part of kids’ lives.
 It’s becoming increasingly important as they age and decide how to spend their time.
-They must learn how to use the internet safely and responsibly.
+They must learn how to use the Internet safely and responsibly.
 This starts with being smart about the content they post online.

 Why is internet safety important for kids?

 Internet safety has recently been a hot topic for parents and educators.
-However, many parents are only thinking about the risks of the internet when they’re worried about their child being exposed to inappropriate content.
-Internet safety is important for kids because it prevents them from making decisions that could hurt themselves or otheanotherer side internet.
+However, many parents only think about the risks of the Internet when they’re worried about their child being exposed to inappropriate content.
+Internet safety is important for kids because it prevents them from making decisions that could hurt themselves or others sides of the internet.
 Teens spend more time online than ever interacting with other kids and adults.
 So, what happens if your teen gets into a situation where they don’t know how to handle something? and

 Frequently asked questions about Internet Safety.